hmrc/individual-calculations-api/resources/public/api/conf/2.0/docs/group_crystallisation.md

+**Final declaration was previously called Crystallisation.**

-These resources allow software packages to crystallise a taxpayer's end of year position for a tax year.
+These resources allow software packages to make a final declaration regarding a customer’s end of year position for a tax year.

-Before starting the crystallisation journey the software package will need to ensure that, for the relevant tax year, taxpayer
+Before starting the final declaration journey the software package will need to ensure that, for the relevant tax year, the customer:

 - has finalised EOPS for all their businesses (self-employment and uk-property)
 - has already provided their entire income e.g. interest, dividends, other SA schedules